April 8, 2019

-The entry standards for this year’s Not-for-profit Governance Survey were so high, we couldn’t pick a single winner for our $1080 prize for the best answer, so we gave the prize twice.
+The entry standards for this year’s Not-for-profit Governance Survey, which closed at the at end of March, were so high, we couldn’t pick a single winner for our $1080 prize for the best answer, so we gave the prize twice.

 The winners – chosen from nearly 1900 entries – include Michael White, executive director at the South Australian Network of Drug and Alcohol Services (SANDAS) and Andrea Nave, CEO, at Forget Me Not Australia, which battles international child trafficking.